The 10 Most Common Plumbing Problems Experienced by Edmonton Homeowners

 Why Do I Keep Hearing Banging and Knocking Sounds Coming From My Plumbing?

 One of the possibilities is that a valve is malfunctioning and closing abruptly.
 When the valve abruptly closes it stops up to 10 pounds of water at once, which causes a rattling and shaking sound.
 Over time, if not corrected, the pipes loosen, leading to bigger issues.
-A number of solutions can be used such as securing the pipes better or using shock absorbers.
+A number of solutions to common plumbing problems can be used such as securing the pipes better or using shock absorbers.

 If I Have Exposed Plumbing, How Can I Hide It?